 Cyber security researchers who spoke with Defense One, and who asked not to be named, verified that the theory was probable.
 One pointed out that duel compression serves no purpose in terms of efficiency.
 It isn’t quite a smoking gun, but it is a highly coincidental series of correlative facts from which any reasonable person could interpret the high likelihood of a causative relationship.
 There is smoke in the room.
 There is a gun.
 There is a person prone to shooting guns with gunpowder on his sleeve.

-Special Counsel Robert Mueller’s July indictments of 12 Russian intelligence operatives who carried out the operation also discuss the timestamp phenomenon, also in an effort, it seems, to lay to rest the faulty “inside job” theory.
-The indictments specifically states the date that the DNC files were compressed was “on or about April 22” and even points out that the files were later moved via a GRU malware program called X-Tunnel to a server that the Russians were renting in Illinois.
+Special Counsel Robert Mueller's July indictments of 12 Russian intelligence operatives who carried out the operation also discuss the timestamp phenomenon, also in an effort, it seems, to lay to rest the faulty “inside job” theory.
+The indictments specifically state the date that the DNC files were compressed was “on or about April 22” and even points out that the files were later moved via a GRU malware program called X-Tunnel to a server that the Russians were renting in Illinois.

 Bottom line: the Mueller indictments disprove the theory that Seth Rich leaked DNC data to Wikileaks in July 2016.
 It’s a theory that was spurred to new heights of perceived credibility because of metadata that was in files that the GRU stole.
-An anonymous tipster then sent a group of conspiracy theorists a map to find the precisely the information that the GRU wanted them to find.
+An anonymous tipster then sent a group of conspiracy theorists a map to find precisely the information that the GRU wanted them to find.
 From there, it went to Sean Hannity and eventually to the president and then to the CIA.